 Where to Fish in Illinois

 You can find great fishing spots all across Illinois.
-In the northern part of the state, anglers enjoy easy access to Lake Michigan and its nearby lakes.
-Throughout most of the eastern part of the state, anglers can enjoy fishing in streams and rivers located in forests.
+In the northern part of the state, anglers enjoy easy access to Lake Michigan and other nearby lakes.
+Throughout most of the eastern part of the state, anglers can enjoy fishing in forested streams and rivers.
 The southern part of the state is a great place to go fishing on the Ohio River and its tributaries.
-Finally, the western part of the state is dominated by the Mississippi River and its tributaries, which always makes for exciting fishing conditions.
+Finally, the western part of the state is dominated by the Mississippi River and its tributaries, where you’ll find exciting fishing conditions.

 Camping and Fishing in Illinois

-Your RV will have some sort of refrigerator, but it’s a good idea to bring a cooler with ice with you when you’re fishing so that you have somewhere to store your catches until you get back to your RV.
-Before you head out on your fishing and camping in Illinois trip, check out our blog for all you need to know about fishing.
+Your RV will have some sort of refrigerator, but it’s a good idea to bring a cooler with ice with you fishing so you have somewhere to store your catches until you get back to your RV.